noob-26/noob-26/README.md

 ### Hello, I am Souraprabha Ganguly.
 Welcome to my profile.👋
-###### An undergraduate student and aspiring Software developer interested in App Development on Android 📱 and Competitive programming.
+###### An undergraduate student and aspiring Software developer interested in Full-Stack Web Development and Competitive programming.

 <!--